NativeScript/docs-v7/start/troubleshooting.md

 > Could not resolve all dependencies for configuration ':_debugCompile'.
 ```

-**Workaround:** Run `$ android` to launch the Android SDK Manager and download the Android Support Repository 21.0.0.
+**Workaround:** Run `$ android` to launch the Android SDK Manager and download the Local Maven repository for Support Libraries 28.0.0.

 ### Node.js 0.12.0 problems on OS X
 **NativeScript CLI version:** 0.9.0